Book2009/FE-NOC/README.md

 - #### **Microcontroller Board** : Arduino Mega 2560 R3
 <img src = "https://github.com/Book2009/FE-NOC/blob/main/Robot-Photos/Robot%20Parts/Controller/Arduino%20Mega.png" width = "400">
 This part is like a brain of our body.
-It's job is to store all the program of our robot from the computer, every components in the robot comes through here.
-We chose this board because of it's connection port, it contains tons of ports that we want such as 3 UART port.
+Its job is to store all the program of our robot from the computer, every component in the robot comes through here.
+We chose this board because of its connection port, it contains tons of ports that we want such as 3 UART port.
 We used Arduino Uno last year, but the problem is there's not enough port for OpenMV and GY-25.
 But there's some disadvantage in this board.
 Because this board has a lot of connection port, it comes with weight and size.
 It's almost 2 times longer than the UNO.
 And that makes the robot long and heavy.

 | Specification           | Value                                  |
 |-------------------------|----------------------------------------|